4cecoder/img/README.md

 # img
-look at an image file
+a command to look at an image file